 - Baboon Management teams have been successful with interventions in Gordons Bay, and many other areas of the Cape Peninsula for several years, working to separate the WILD animals from domestic environments.
 Statistics indicate a steady increase in the baboon population over time.

 - Baboon Action Groups have been formed in the Overberg area, by residents who voluntarily motivate to protect the baboons and discourage dependency on human food.
 Consistent refuse management is the main focus of the Hermanus Group.

 - Some groups favour ‘harmonious co-existence’ with the primates tolerated in suburbia.
-Others motivate for the primates to be excluded from suburbia and favor limited human interaction if at all.
+Others motivate for the primates to be excluded from suburbia and favour limited human interaction, if at all.

 How do other Western Cape areas manage their baboon issues